 - First, research the backcountry area you are planning to go.
 Are there any restrictions or recommendations relating to bear or other wildlife activity?
 Is food storage provided?

 - If you’re not staying in an established backcountry campground, pick your tent spot carefully.
 Avoid berry patches, game trails or thick brush.
-Look for animal carcasses nearby
+Look for animal carcasses

 - Don’t cook or eat where you sleep!
 If there is a designated cooking shelter or cooking area, use it.
 If not, head at least 50m (preferably 100m) downwind from your tent